Migration trends (1/)

 Read more

-In the second graph, 5 EU and non-EU counties are shown from which majority of immigrants arrived to Lithuania in 2021.
+In the second graph, 5 EU and non-EU countries are shown from which the majority of immigrants arrived in Lithuania in 2023.

 Which countries are Lithuanians returning from?

-Return migration is defined as return of Lithuanian citizens who have been living abroad.
-In 2021 a half (50 percent) of the returning migrants came back from the United Kingdom.
-Considerable amount (25 percent) of people also returned from Norway, Germany and Ireland.
+Return migration is defined as the return of Lithuanian citizens who have been living abroad.
+In 2023, almost half (40%) of the returning migrants came back from the United Kingdom.
+A considerable amount (28%) of people also returned from Norway, Germany, and Ireland.

 Perceptions about return